michelmelo/laravel-shoppingcart/README.md

 This will give you a `cart.php` config file in which you can make changes to the packages behaivor.

-## Updates

-As of version **4.2.0** this package does, when being used with PostgreSQL, encode the cart content to base64 before storing into database due to an [issue with saving values including zero bytes](https://github.com/michelmelo/laravel-shoppingcart/pull/167).
-Please consider clearing your cart table in case you are upgrading using PostgreSQL from a version **<4.2.0**.

 ## Table of Contents
 Look at one of the following topics to learn more about LaravelShoppingcart